pringyy/OGRE/README.md

 * Lets users have a choice of games that costs (by default) 5 points to play.
 ![Screenshot of games menu page](https://i.imgur.com/6V0lTaf.png)

 *  Re-wire game used as a placeholder for what our customers are working on and was not created by us.
-Credit: https://github.com/jmankopf/js13k-rewire
+Credit- https://github.com/jmankopf/js13k-rewire
 ![Screenshot of game1](https://i.imgur.com/WFDoAfb.png)

 * Tic Tac Toe game used as an other placeholder for what our customers are working on.
+Credit- https://github.com/BornaSepic/Tic-Tac-Toe
 ![Screenshot of game2](https://i.imgur.com/7i0CmnU.png)

 #### Change nickname